alecmuffett/ready-made-twitter-searches/raw-searches.md

 # End-To-End Encryption, and Children

 "since:2022-01-01"
+AND (
+    "noPlaceToHide"
+    OR "no place to hide"
+    )
+OR (
-AND ( ## topic keywords
+    ( ## topic keywords
 	"e2ee"
 	OR "encrypt"
 	OR "encrypted"
 	OR "encrypting"
 	OR "encryption"
 	OR "encryptions"
 	OR "endToEndEncryption"
 	)
     AND ( ## audience keywords
 	"child"
 	OR "children"
 	OR "kid"
 	OR "kids"
 	OR "parent"
 	OR "parents"
 	OR "teen"
 	OR "teenager"
 	OR "teens"
 	)
     AND ( ## scope keywords
 	"facebook"
 	OR "instagram"
 	OR "messenger"
 	OR "whatsapp"

 	OR "5rightsfound"
 	OR "iwf"
 	OR "nspcc"
 	OR "online"
+	)
     )